- Single and Dual 32k Digital MCA & Pulse Processor

 – Ripple < 5 mVpp.

-– Included pins for 0 ÷ +10 Vdc level output, for detector temperature (PT100/PT1000 compliant) or Nitrogen level sensor readout, and for HVPS external inhibit input (in OR with HV INH connector; BNC type)
+– Includes pins for 0 ÷ +10 Vdc level output, for detector temperature (PT100/PT1000 compliant) or Nitrogen level sensor readout, and for HVPS external inhibit input (in OR with HV INH connector; BNC type).

 - General Purpose I/Os

 – Connector for TTL I/Os; one unit; DB25 type (adapter to BNC available on request).

 – Inputs (LVTTL, Zin 1 kΩ):

 – Trigger Time Stamp Reset:External reset of the time stamp counter; minimum pulse width 15 ns; software programmable polarity.

 – Acquisition Start/Stop: External Acquisition Start/Stop signal; minimum pulse width 15 ns; software programmable polarity; software programmable as edge sensitive (starts on first pulse and stops on second pulse) or level sensitive (starts on active signal and stops on inactive signal).

 – External Trigger: External Trigger signal; minimum pulse width 15 ns; software programmable polarity; can be either a trigger for the channel or a trigger validation incase of acquisition in Coincidence mode.

 – MCS Channel Advance: External Multichannel Scaler Channel Advance signal; minimum pulse width 15 ns; software programmable polarity; MCS channel advances upon external pulse.

 – MCS Sweep Advance: External Multichannel Scaler Sweep Advance signal; minimum pulse width 15 ns; software programmable polarity; the sweep currently in progress can be reset by external pulse.